smooren-veneta/VenetaRecuitment/Recruitment_usecase/Veneta.Recruitment.ConsumerService/README.md

 # Api crawler

 ## Objective:
-Create a project that pulls all the customers and stores it seperatly.
+Create a solution that pulls all the customers and stores it seperatly.